scothew/s3management/lab3/README.md

 # Amazon S3 - Metrics Configurations for Buckets

 ## Introduction

-This lab demonstrates the use of Amazon S3 Metrics Configurations for Buckets that enables users to recieve 1-minute Cloudwatch metrics, set Cloudwatch alarms and access near-real time Cloudwatch dashboards on operations and performance of Amazon S3.
+This is the second part of this lab, demonstrating the use of Amazon S3 Metrics Configurations for Buckets that enables users to recieve 1-minute Cloudwatch metrics, set Cloudwatch alarms and access near-real time Cloudwatch dashboards on operations and performance of Amazon S3.

 There are two ways that you can use CloudWatch with Amazon S3.